Tyrone Dobbs: Casting

 During an interview with Alan Halsall, the actor revealed that he likes characters that develop in different ways.
-Halsall stated he enjoys the experience of the character's various relationships, especially as it differs with each one, notably his character's partnership with Molly's auntie Pam.
+Halsall stated he enjoys the experience of the character's various relationships, especially as it differs with each one, notably his character's partnership with Molly Dobbs' auntie Pam Hobsworth.
 The actor confirmed that he was pleased to see Tyrone involved in more storylines, feeling that his character was underused for a long period of time.
 He also claimed interest in the aspect of a wedding.
-Alan Halsall contradicted statements that Tyrone and Molly were the new Jack and Vera, claiming it impossible for him to fill.
+Alan Halsall contradicted statements that Tyrone and Molly were the new Jack and Vera Duckworth, claiming it impossible for him to fill.
 The actor revealed that he would be pleased to see Margi Clarke as Tyrone's on-screen mother full-time on the show.

 Development

 In June 2011, it was announced that a new "love interest" for Tyrone would be introduced; Natalie Gumede was cast as Kirsty Soames, making her first appearance later that year.
 Executive producer Phil Collinson said: "A big storyline across the summer and into the autumn is Tyrone meeting somebody who's hopefully going to help him move on from Molly and everything that happened.
 A brand new character is going to come in - she's called Kirsty.
 I have to say, it's not all going to be a smooth ride for Tyrone - he's got a lot of baggage and he's got a lot that he's got to get over.
 It's a big story for him over the summer."

 In March 2012, it was announced that an upcoming storyline would see Tyrone become a victim of domestic abuse from Kirsty.
 A Coronation Street source said: "Kirsty will be seen attacking Tyrone and the fallout will be how she feels terrible about it and attempts to show some remorse.".
 ManKind, the UK's leading charity for supporting male victims of abuse, praised the storyline for tackling the issue.

 On 10 November 2023, Coronation Street confirmed Halsal will take a short break from the show due to Halsal needing an operation to repair a ligament in his knee.